Dún Laoghaire Lifeboat Station: History

-A new fully equipped 34-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, named Princess Royal, was provided to Kingstown, arriving on station in March 1862.
+A new fully equipped 34 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, named Princess Royal, was provided to Kingstown, arriving on station in March 1862.
 A new carriage for transportation was also provided, and a new boathouse was constructed of granite.
 Doors were built at both ends, so the lifeboat could be launched directly into the harbour, or relocated using the carriage.

 Second Coxswain Thomas White died of injuries sustained, when the lifeboat capsized on 30 September 1876, having just rescued the crew of the brig Leonie.
 All 19 occupants were thrown into the sea, and three of the crew of the Leonie also drowned.
 Crewman Bernard Mundone died the following year.

 It was decided in 1890, that a second lifeboat be placed at Kingstown.
-The No.2 station commenced when the 42-foot Self-righting (P&S) lifeboat Civil Service No.7 (ON 289) was placed on service.
+The No.2 station became operational when the 42 ft self-righting (P&S) lifeboat Civil Service No.7 (ON 289) was placed on service.
 On a night exercise on 23 December 1892, the lifeboat was washed onto the rocks, and crewman Patrick Hammond lost his life.